Donate

 Can you become allergic to your cat if you weren’t before?

-Most allergies occur in childhood or as a teenager – if you’ve previously lived with a cat in your family and didn’t display allergy symptoms, it is likely that you’ll be fine as an adult.
+Most allergies occur in childhood or as a teenager.
+If you’ve previously lived with a cat in your family and didn’t display allergy symptoms, it is likely that you’ll be fine as an adult.
 However, in rare cases, there is a chance that adults who lived with cats as children can develop allergy symptoms.

 Sometimes, when someone has lived with an allergen for a prolonged period (living with a cat as a child, perhaps), they become tolerant to that particular pet.
 Then, when they are re-exposed to a different cat as an adult, they develop symptoms.